Skip to content

 This September will see the first edition of The Grand Armada.
 To mark the occasion, we spoke to Serge, one of the event's organisers: what's the program and what are the objectives for these few days of festivities on the Grevelingenmeer, between Jachthaven Bruinisse and Port Zelande?

 Port Napoléon in Port-Saint-Louis-du-Rhône is a committed marina.
 The teams at the ashore and afloat marina have put in place a number of sustainable initiatives, with the aim of reducing the ecological impact of the marina and preserving the environment.
+Port Napoléon is constantly evolving - through actions, works and investments - to position itself as an environmentally-friendly marina in the Mediterranean.

 The protective cocoon is a practical solution for protecting a dry boat for several weeks or months.
 But once the boat is in the water, the PVC protection is not reusable and becomes waste.
 To remedy this, the Port Adhoc teams at Port Leucate have chosen to innovate with biodegradable boat protection cocoons.